What is slipped capital femoral epiphysis?

 Living with slipped capital femoral epiphysis

 If your child has surgery, it will take time to get better.
 For 4 to 6 weeks after surgery, your child will need to use crutches to walk.
 Then your child can slowly get back into normal activities.
-He or she may be able to return to running and contact sports.
+They may be able to return to running and contact sports.

 Complications sometimes happen with SCFE.
 The most serious complications are avascular necrosis (a lack of blood flow to the bone) and chondrolysis (decay of cartilage).
 Your doctor can explain these issues to you, if needed.